Our team

 Maya Maraj

-Maya Maraj is World Book Day’s Commercial Partnerships Manager.
+Maya Maraj is Head of Commercial Partnerships.

 Maya is highly experienced within the Publishing and Licensing Industries and has managed a diverse portfolio of brands, authors and artists both as a Licensee and Licensor over the past 30 years.